 FLITTERFLOP: "So it's only ourselves which prevent us from beholding the wonders in which we are now immersed?"

 M: "This is true.
 But it's not easy for the Mind to accomplish this so long as it dwells in the flesh and clings to material things and desires.
 For unless a man is holy and good, pure and merciful, he cannot behold the higher realms, for his Mind is closed to the Light and he cannot hear the voice of his Soul.
 But once the Mind hears, the Soul's presence will manifest in many wonderful ways, and before such enlightened individuals give up their bodies they will know the senses that operate them for what they are—Illusion.
-That condition may be reached in many ways, such as the doing of good deeds and attuning in thought with Beauty, Truth and Wisdom, or through spiritual exercises under the guidance of a true Master of the Mysteries.
+That condition may be reached in many ways, such as the doing of good deeds and attuning in thought with Beauty, Truth and Wisdom, or through spiritual exercises under the guidance of a true Master.
 It cannot be attained by mere words, wishful thinking and self-indulgence.
 The understanding of it will come gradually to those who are tolerant, patient and strive unselfishly.
 Thus it is possible to attain to any region the mind aspires to in time."

 BOMBAST (thoughtfully): "I think I see now what Milton meant."

 M (his eyes twinkling with merriment): "Did I not tell you that all would become clear in time?"